-The Strategic Reserve (£5.958m) represents 3.27% of the General Fund 2023/24 net Budget, with the General Fund balances (£7.000m) added, these represent 7.10% of the 2023/24 net General Fund Budget.
+The Strategic Reserve (£4.500m) represents 2.3% of the General Fund 2024/25 net Budget, with the General Fund balances (£7.000m) added, these represent 5.9% of the 2024/25 net General Fund Budget.
 There is no prescribed level of reserves advice by finance bodies with the level being considered in light of risks the Authority faces not just in the current year but looking ahead.

-In recognition of the use of the Strategic Reserve to balance both the 2023/24 and 2022/23 financial years, the current MTFP includes the planned replenishment of the Strategic Reserve by £9m over the next 4 years.
+In recognition of the use of the Strategic Reserve to balance the outturn position in recent years, the current MTFP includes the planned replenishment of the Strategic Reserve by £9m over the next 4 years.

-The North East Combined Authority was formed on 7 May 2024 which provides the Authority the opportunity to collaborate regionally, helping to create opportunities by connecting communities, increasing skills and improving wellbeing across the region.
+The North East Combined Authority was formed on 7 May 2024, which provides the Authority the opportunity to collaborate regionally, helping to create opportunities by connecting communities, increasing skills and improving wellbeing across the region.
 This will deliver a range of exciting opportunities and funding to help deliver on regional and our own priorities.
 Through our earlier involvement in the North of Tyne Combined Authority, the Authority is well placed to understand and maximise the benefit that the devolution deal will bring and has already commenced work on the development of specific projects.